Source code for mesa.space

 _types_integer = (int, np.integer)

-Coordinate = Tuple[int, int]
+Coordinate = tuple[int, int]

 # used in ContinuousSpace

-FloatCoordinate = Union[Tuple[float, float], npt.NDArray[float]]
+FloatCoordinate = Union[tuple[float, float], npt.NDArray[float]]

 NetworkCoordinate = int